Sapulpa, Oklahoma: Parks and recreation

-The Sapulpa Parks and Recreation System includes twenty-one parks and recreation facilities, including 501 land acres.
-Sixteen sites are considered developed and open to the public, while five are not yet developed.
-Kelly Lane Park Trail, Liberty Park Trail, Davis Park Trail, Hollier Park Trail, and Pretty Water Lake Trail offer one-quarter-mile to one-mile walking experiences.
+The Sapulpa Parks and Recreation System includes 21 parks and recreation facilities, including 501 land acres; 16 sites are considered developed and open to the public, while five are not yet developed.
+Kelly Lane Park Trail, Liberty Park Trail, Davis Park Trail, Hollier Park Trail, and Pretty Water Lake Trail offer 1/4-mile to 1-mile walking experiences.

 Among other facilities is Pretty Water Lake, spring-fed and 25-acres large, open for fishing and stocked with trout and channel catfish/panfish.

 Sahoma Lake covers 277 acres, and fishing opportunities there include largemouth bass, smallmouth bass, channel catfish, crappie, perch, blue gill, and redear perch.

-In August 2021 a new $600,000 playground was opened at Liberty Park called the "Everyday Heroes" inclusive playground.
-The playground has specific areas designed for 2 to 5 year olds, 5 to 12 year olds, and adults.
+In August 2021, a new $600,000 playground was opened at Liberty Park called the "Everyday Heroes" inclusive playground.
+The playground has specific areas designed for 2- to 5-year-olds, 5- to 12-year-olds, and adults.

-Newspaper controversy

-The Sapulpa Daily Herald garnered national media attention in November 2008 for not reporting the presidential victory of Barack Obama, instead reporting that John McCain had won among the voters of Creek County.
-In response, the newspaper's publisher stated "We run a newspaper, not a memory book service.
-We covered the local commissioner's race.
-We thought that was more important."